-Take advantage of our rental demo equipment free of charge.
+Metrotalk offers rental demo equipment to assess coverage free of charge.
 Do not wait until the day of the event, CONTACT US now to request your demo.
-We will give you instructions on how to assess for coverage and include a UPS return label for you to send the equipment back when you are done.Read More
+We will give you instructions on how to check coverage and include a UPS return label for you to send the walkie talkies back.Read More